-- 5.1 The Authority shall establish an honourarium rate from time to time and this rate will apply to the Chair and Vice-Chair. - 5.2 The Authority shall establish a per diem rate from time to time and this rate will apply to the Chair, Vice-Chair and Board Members for service to the Authority in attendance at Authority Board meetings, Standing Committee meetings, and at such other business functions as may be from time to time requested by the Chair, through the Chief Administrative Officer. - 5.3 A per diem will be paid for each separate meeting attended. - 5.4 The Chair, Vice-Chair and Board Members will be responsible for advising the Executive Assistant to the Board of any per diems and mileage incurred for other than Full Authority Board Meetings or Source Protection Authority Meetings, within 30 days of the per diem or mileage being incurred.
+- 5.1 The Authority shall establish an honourarium rate from time to time and this rate will apply to the Chair and Vice-Chair for attendance at special events, speaking engagements and functions not covered by a per diem. - 5.2 The Authority shall establish a per diem rate from time to time and this rate will apply to the Chair, Vice-Chair and Board Members for service to the Authority in attendance at Authority Board meetings, Standing Committee and Ad Hoc Committee meetings, and at such other business functions as may be from time to time requested by the Chair, through the Chief Administrative Officer.or other such meetings previously approved by the board - 5.3 A per diem will be paid for each separate meeting attended.
+The per diem rate is the daily rate established by the board, and approved by the OMB, that applies to the Chair, Vice Chair and Board members for service to the Authority in attendance at Authority Board Meetings, Standing Committee meetings, Source Protection Authority meetings or other such meetings previously approved by the Authority. - 5.4 The Chair, Vice-Chair and Board Members will be responsible for advising the filing claims with the Manager, Human Resources for Executive Assistant to the Board of any per diems and mileage incurred for other than Full Authority Board Meetings or Source Protection Authority Meetings, within 30 days of the per diem or mileage being incurred.